Frnn4268/K8s_3-tier_webapp_deployment/README.md

 * postgresql:apply-initial-db-migration-job:            Run init.sql script against the DB
 * postgresql:install-postgres:                          Deploy PostgreSQL using Helm
 ```

+## Problem Solved

+This project provides a comprehensive solution for deploying a 3-tier web application using Kubernetes.
+It simplifies the deployment process by defining Kubernetes manifests for various services, including a React frontend, Node.js and Go backends, a PostgreSQL database, and a Traefik ingress controller.

+## Summary

+The project includes Kubernetes manifests and Helm charts to deploy a `3-tier web application`.
+It covers the deployment of frontend and backend services, database setup, and ingress routing.

+### Key Content
+- api-golang: Deployment, IngressRoute, Secret, Service
+- api-node: Deployment, IngressRoute, Secret, Service
+- client-react: ConfigMap, Deployment, IngressRoute, Service
+- common: Middleware, Namespace
+- load-generator-python: ConfigMap, Deployment
+- postgresql: Job.db-migrator, Secret.db-password

 If you want to see the "Kubernetes 3-Tier Web Application (K8s_3-tier_webapp)" feel free to use this link to view and adjust the repository contents to your needs:
 - [K8s_3-tier_webapp](https://github.com/Frnn4268/K8s_3-tier_webapp)